 Consider what business tasks you’re going to use your computer for before you buy one; for instance, if you run a computer graphics business, you’ll need high-storage capacity.
-As a minimum, you’ll need a computer that’s business-capable, with at least a 2 GHz processor and 8 MB Ram, so you can multi-task a business suite such as Microsoft Office.
+As a minimum, you’ll need a computer that’s business-capable, with at least a 2 GHz processor and sufficient RAM, so you can multi-task a business suite such as Microsoft Office.

 An ISP (Internet Service Provider)

 Even if your business isn’t directly related to the internet, it's a valuable source of business-related information, and how can you possibly function without e-mail?
 An Internet connection is now definitely a home office essential.

 Besides the basics, there are other technological devices that can make working in your home office much more productive.